publishpress/PublishPress-Blocks/src/readme.txt

 == Changelog ==

+= 2.9.0 =
+ * Add: Support for PublishPress Blocks in widgets.php page
+ * Add: Support for Block Access to Widget areas
+ * Add: Assets loading in Widget areas in frontend
+ * Fix: Adjust blocks preview CSS for Widgets area
+ * Remove: Deprecated filter `block_categories`.
+Replaced with `block_categories_all`
+ * Remove: Sidebar settings on widgets page and theme customizer

 = 2.8.2 =
  * Add: Show only posts from current user setting for Content Display block
  * Add: Custom styles support to Image block